informationgrid/ingrid-editor/frontend/e2e/README.md

 # Running Cypress tests

 In order to run the cypress tests you first need to edit the file `cypress.json` to set the correct `baseUrl`.
-By default the IP address of the test system is configured.
+The `baseUrl` is set by default to the IP address of the test system.

 ## Local tests